ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV. 2, 1984

 Side One of The Introduction ends with “V.H.F.
 (Vertical Hair Factor) and more of Morse’s breathtaking lead work.

 Overall, Side Two isn’t quite as impressive as the first, but it continues to show Morse’s mastery.
-He sounds like a frenzied cross between Larry Carlton and Lee Ritenour in “On the Page”.
+He sounds like a frenzied cross between Larry Carlton and Lee Ritenour in “On the Pipe”.
 And he ends the record on a fine note, with a song that used to be the Dixie Dregs’ concert tribute to ZZ Top, “Huron River Blues”.

 Intrigued by the endless world of guitar sounds, tricks, and effects?
 Here’s all The Introduction you’ll need.